blizniukp/ha_addon_ble2mqtt/DOCS.md

 Used to create `switch` buttons in Home Assistant that are controlled from Bluetooth devices.

-The RoundPad device has 6 buttons, each of which can transmit single and double click information.
+The RoundPad has 6 buttons each capable of transmitting single, double click and long key press information.
-Therefore, the add-on creates 12 buttons (6 buttons * 2 functionalities).
+Therefore, the add-on creates 18 buttons (6 buttons * 3 functionalities).

 The name of each button consists of the device name, button number, and click type.